In today’s landscape, privacy and security cannot be considered optional - Privacy International, 2020 (link)

 Protecting the data and privacy of your users has never been more critical.
 In light of the many recent large scale breaches, high profile privacy legislation, and growing concerns regarding privacy across the globe, the era of bolting on privacy and security is no longer viable.
 The burden of privacy not only weighs heavy for companies in highly regulated industries but for businesses of any size that work with user data.

 GDPR made organizations privy to the concept of data protection by design and default in Article 25.
-While the GDPR Article itself is generic, the idea is one that should be made part of any corporate privacy program in 2020.
-The concept of privacy by default is generally accepted to mean that privacy and security should extend into every aspect of a business — from technology and IT Teams to marketing and sales teams to hiring and training to executive-level board reporting.
-Privacy should touch everyone in an organization, regardless of the functional group or role.
+While the GDPR Article itself is generic, the idea is one that should be made part of any corporate cybersecurity program in 2020.
+The concept of cybersecurity by default is generally accepted to mean that privacy and security should extend into every aspect of a business — from technology and IT Teams to marketing and sales teams to hiring and training to executive-level board reporting.
+Cybersecurity should touch everyone in an organization, regardless of the functional group or role.
 It should be a part of the company culture.

-The challenge here is that building a culture of privacy is an ongoing effort, one that changes with each new law, regulation, and update.
+The challenge here is that building a culture of security is an ongoing effort, one that changes with each new law, regulation, and update.
 Like all things culture, it requires repetition, ideally in different formats and in a spaced, continual manner, to be consistently top of mind for your workforce.

-Checking the box on privacy and security training speaks volumes to your employees.
-Baking privacy into the culture of your company takes more than just checking the box, more than just annual training.
+Checking the box on privacy and security awareness training speaks volumes to your employees.
+Baking cybersecurity into the culture of your company takes more than just checking the box, more than just annual training.
 It takes action by providing tools and content that instill confidence in employees that they can help maintain privacy for your customers and users.